 Universal Claims Certification (UCC)

-Alabama, California, Florida, Georgia, and Mississippi.
+Alabama, California, Florida, Georgia, Indiana (effective July 2, 2020) and Mississippi.
 Texas has approved the UCC pre-certification course and exam as approved pre-licensing course and exam.
 UCC continuing education satisfies the Texas continuing education requirement.

 No, the Universal Claims Certification (UCC) is a certification.